syncfusion-content/wpf-docs/wpf/SfDataGrid/Overview.md

 * Validation – Support to validate the data on errors.
 * Data virtualization – Support for different modes of data virtualization such as paging, incremental loading.
 * Master-Detail View – Support to display relational data using hierarchies.
-* Printing and Exporting – Support to print and also export the data to Excel, Pdf.
+* Printing and Exporting – Support to print and also export the data to Excel, PDF.
 * Styling – Extensive support for customizing styles of cells and rows in SfDataGrid.
 * Stacked Headers – Extensive support to show multiple headers called stacked headers.
 * Unbound rows – Support to display unbound rows.